tzinas/db_class/README.md

-This is the changed README file
+This is a database project for NTUA ECE.

+PostgresSQL, Next.js, React, Docker